 The biggest difficulty can be trying to get the documents you need to prove who you are and where you live.
 To get a voter ID, a state may require a certified copy of your birth certificate with a raised seal (and, legal documentation of any change of name since then) – all of which costs money and can take a lot of time, plus a Social Security card plus two acceptable documents showing your name and address.

 A report released by the Brennan Center for Justice at NYU Law School analyzed laws in 14 states as of October of 2011.
 The study found that these laws had the potential to disenfranchise more than five million eligible voters in 2012.
-There are currently 32 states whose voter ID laws are in effect or imminent.
+There are currently 32 states whose voter ID laws are in effect.

 Some laws specify strict current, government-issued photo ID requirements.
-Those who may not have a current, valid photo ID – primarily those without a driver’s license - include older Americans, veterans, people of color, young adults, people with disabilities and individuals with low incomes.
+Those who may not have a valid photo ID – primarily those without a current driver’s license in their state - include older Americans, veterans, voters of color, young adults, people with disabilities and individuals with low incomes.

 To further understand the issue, a Brennan Center survey conducted in 2006 regarding US citizens and proof of citizenship yielded the following findings: